NoriSte/figma-to-xstate/README.md

     - [ ] Delays that override each other
   - [ ] Set variable
     - [ ] Support for variable collections
-- [ ] Support nodes nested in other other nodes
-- [ ] Export Figma's interactions actions as XState's events
+- [ ] Export Figma's actions actions as XState's events
   - [x] Navigate
   - [ ] Change to
   - [ ] Back